GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 A script is provided for running the training on ML Engine.
 It implements auto-incrementing job names so that successive trainings are called job001, job002 and so on.
 Apart from that, it is contains little more that the `gcloud ml-engine jobs submit training`.
 The script is [cloudrun_yolo.bash](cloudrun_yolo.bash).
-By default, it trains a larger 17 layer squeezenet/YOLO detection model.
+By default, it trains a 17 layer squeezenet/YOLO detection model.
 To start training, fill out the prerequisites and run the script.

 Prerequisites:
 * Go to the Google cloud console at [https://console.cloud.google.com/](https://console.cloud.google.com/), create a project, enable billing.
 * In the console, create a [Cloud Storage bucket](https://console.cloud.google.com/storage/).
-Use storage class "regional" in your preferred [region with ML-Engine resources](https://cloud.google.com/ml-engine/docs/tensorflow/regions).
+Use storage class "regional" and put it in your preferred [region that has ML-Engine resources](https://cloud.google.com/ml-engine/docs/tensorflow/regions).
 This bucket is where your trained model will be stored.
 * Download and install the [Googe Cloud SDK](https://cloud.google.com/sdk/) so that you can use the "gcloud" command line utility.
 * Run `gcloud init` to configure your project and sign in with your account.